-Thanks to our friends at the Do Art Foundation each year we have an array of art from murals to sculptures along with a variety of psychedelic shade structures to splash color across the landscape.
+Each year at Lightning in a Bottle we have an array of art from murals to sculptures along with a variety of psychedelic shade structures to splash color across the landscape.
 Most of the artists participating draw inspiration from all sorts of places and more often than not, they have a reason for pouring out their creativity for us all to see.
 The inspiration that propels them to transmute ideas into art is sometimes difficult to observe but it’s almost always a window into who the artist is and, perhaps more interestingly, what they believe.

-In a time where the future is dark with uncertainty and hope runs thin it’s the artists that equip the everyday citizen with the tools to imagine something better.
+In this time of uncertainty it’s the artists that equip the everyday citizen with tools to imagine something better.
 It’s also the artists that can ask the tough questions and suggest possible answers, which gives meaning to their art.
 Sometimes art can be the source of controversy within a community.
 Whether protest or satire, a spoonful of art helps the activism go down.

 Here are five unique and inspiring examples of art as activism with video!

 If you’ve seen his larger-than-life animal sculptures around Los Angeles you’ll know Calder Greenwood has an affinity for the environment, but what you might not know is that the majority of his projects are a sort of paper-mache, all comprised of second-hand cardboard and other recycled materials.
 Through his work he seeks to set a green example for other artists, while inspiring Angelenos to notice the forces of nature pushing through the cracks in the sidewalk.
 With his anonymous partner, who goes by the moniker Wild Life, Greenwood has seeded sculptures in several corners around Los Angeles with a simple hope to get passersby to notice the everpresent influence of nature in the things they see everyday.
 In this video you’ll see his work used in a the movie Swiss Army man.